-- 1. If you need to assembly the kiln read the ASSEMBLY section. - 2.
-If you need to hook up the kiln red the INSTALLATION section.
-The Wriing diagram is located in the WIRING section. - 3.
+- 2: Read the INSTALLATION Section.
+The wiring diagram for the kiln will be in the WIRING Section. - 3.
 Read the CAUTION section for installation cautions.

 USERS

 - 1. Read and understand the CAUTIONS section - 2.
 Read the Operation section.
 This is all you need to know to operate the kiln. - 3.
 If you want to know more about how to operate the control read the CONTROL section.
 This is very detailed and can be overwhelming.
 Use it as a reference and for more sophisticated programming and configuration instructions. - 4.
 For ongoing routine kiln maintenance read the MAINTENANCE section.
 This is something that the kiln operator is responsible for. - 5.
 For more background information on Ceramics process, Cones, and a Log Sheet see the LOG, CONES, TIPS, CERAMIC PROCESS section.